rameshsam02/CoCo/README.md

 ## How It Works

-1. **Start a Call**: Interact with CoCo via voice or text, providing details about the business or industry you’re interested in.
+1. **Start a Call**: Interact with CoCo via voice, providing details about the business or industry you’re interested in.
 2. **Data Hand-off**: The conversation data is passed to a manager agent overseeing a team of `CodeAgents`.
 3. **Deep Research**: The agents scour resources, analyze data, and compile a detailed plan.
 4. **Presentation Delivery**: CoCo generates a Reveal.js-based presentation with actionable insights and references.